How to Grow Onion Microgreens and Leeks Too!

 Add your onion seeds to a shaker bottle.
 A shaker bottle will allow you to spread the seeds more evenly.
 There are between 10,000 to 12,000 onion seeds in an ounce.
 That's between 350 and 400 seeds per gram.

 For onions, you want about 30 seeds per square inch.
-So if your planting tray surface is 37.5 square-inches, you'd add 3.0-grams of onion seeds to your shaker bottle.
-Below is a photo of 3.0-grams onion microgreen seeds, or about 1 1/4 teaspoons.
+So if your planting tray surface is 37.5 square inches, you’d add 3.0 grams of onion seeds to your shaker bottle.
+Below is a photo of 3.0 grams of onion microgreen seeds, or about 1 1/4 teaspoons.

 Step 4

-Start sprinkling seeds onto the soil working in concentric circles around the planting tray.
-It's helpful to hold your spare hand around the tray, so seeds don't bounce out.
+Start sprinkling seeds onto the soil in concentric circles around the planting tray.
+It’s helpful to hold your spare hand around the tray so seeds don’t bounce out.
 Luckily, onion and leek seeds are very irregular, so they stay where they land most of the time.

 Spread the seeds as evenly as possible across the surface.
-You may need to unscrew the top off the sprinkler bottle to get the last few seeds out of the bottle.
+You may need to unscrew the top off the sprinkler bottle to get the last few seeds out.
 Once all the seeds are out of the bottle, use your finger to spread clumps of seeds to areas with fewer seeds.

 Don't worry if the seeds aren't perfectly spaced.
 The seeds will grow, and the plants will spread out to fill the voids.